dontebailey/DBailey_Proj1_Sprint1/README.md

 get your own personal API key).
 Then you should be able to run the project fine after that

+To create database tables and insert data into tables:
+    You first need to uncomment in main() setup_db(cursor) and close_db(conn) and run the project so that you can create your database tables.
+After you have run the project comment them back out.
+Then inside main() uncomment get_data(cursor) and conn.commit() and run the project so that you can populate the tables with data and

 **Citing code from where I got my github actions linter**: https://github.com/py-actions/flake8